Decomposition and Adaptive Sampling for Data-Driven Inverse Linear Optimization: Introduction

 The main contributions of this work are as follows: \begin{enumerate} \item We introduce a new general formulation of the data-driven inverse linear optimization problem that considers multiple noisy observations collected for multiple experiments, which are problem instances with different input parameter values.
 We highlight several geometrical properties of the problem, and show that by assuming that optimal solutions lie at the vertices of the feasible region, we can recover the complete set of admissible cost estimates. \item We show that the proposed IOP formulation yields a finite number of solutions.
 We introduce a two-phase algorithm that can recover all such solutions.
 Furthermore, we show that under a very mild condition, the IOP is guaranteed to have a unique solution. \item We develop an efficient sequential decomposition algorithm to solve large instances of the IOP.
 The algorithm directly extends itself to online inverse optimization where it can be used to provide quick updates of the cost estimate as new data becomes available. \item We propose an effective adaptive sampling strategy that guides the choice of the experiments in online inverse optimization.
 The adaptive sampling problem is formulated as a mixed-integer nonlinear program (MINLP) for which we provide an efficient heuristic solution algorithm. \item We demonstrate the effectiveness of the proposed framework through a comprehensive set of computational experiments, addressing the problems of customer preference learning and cost estimation for production planning.
 The results indicate that generally, reasonable prediction accuracies can be achieved with relatively small numbers of experiments.
 Also, one can observe significant reductions in solution time and required number of samples due to the proposed decomposition and adaptive sampling methods, respectively. \end{enumerate}

 The remainder of this paper is organized as follows.
 In Section \ref{sec:Challenges}, we present a formal description of the inverse linear optimization problem.
 In Section \ref{sec:NewApproach}, we propose a new formulation that utilizes a reference cost vector to find reasonable cost estimates, discuss its properties, and develop a two-phase solution algorithm.
 Section \ref{sec:DecomAlg} introduces an exact decomposition algorithm that allows the efficient solution of large instances of the IOP and naturally extends to online inverse optimization.
 Our proposed adaptive sampling framework is detailed in Section \ref{sec:ASP}.
 In Section \ref{sec:CompSt}, results from the computational studies are presented.
 Finally, we conclude in Section \ref{sec:Conc}.
+All omitted proofs can be found in the online supplement, section A.